OpenVoiceOS/ovos-docker/docs/getting-started/docker/installation/configuration.md

 ## Configure the logging

-By default, the Open Voie OS [services](../../../about/glossary/components.md) will write their logs into a file under `~/.local` directory, these files are not rotated or compressed which could lead to a disk space issue.
+By default, the Open Voice OS [services](../../../about/glossary/components.md) will write their logs into a file under `~/.local` directory, these files are not rotated or compressed which could lead to a disk space issue.

 The solution is to add these lines into the `~/ovos/config/mycroft.conf` file *(create the file if it does not exist)*, this will tell the services to redirect their logs to the container `stdout`.